Rairden/kattis/src/almostperfect/readme.md

 Input consists of a sequence of up to 500 integers, one per line.
 Each integer is in the range 2 to 10<sup>9</sup> (inclusive).
 Input ends at end of file.

 ## Output
-For each input value, output the same value and then one of the following: “perfect” (if the number is perfect), “almost perfect” (if it is almost perfect but not perfect), or “not perfect” (otherwise).
+For each input value, output the same value and then one of the following: "perfect" (if the number is perfect), "almost perfect" (if it is almost perfect but not perfect), or "not perfect" (otherwise).

 `Sample Input 1	/ Sample Output 1`